lastephey/gpaw-docker/README.md

 You'll run the container on Cori using Shifter (very much like Docker but without root privileges.)

-How to use shifter: https://docs.nersc.gov/development/shifter/how-to-use/
+How to use Shifter: https://docs.nersc.gov/development/shifter/how-to-use/